peteclark82/node-fluid/README.md

 __Arguments__

-* callback(err, res) - A callback which is called after all the methods have been called successfully, or an error has occurred.
-If no errors occurr res will be an array of return values passed to each method callback.
+* callback(err, res) - A callback which is invoked after all of the methods have been run, or an error has occurred.
+If no errors occurr, res will be an array of return values which were passed to each method callback.
-  If multiple queues have been executed it will be an array (item for each queue) of arrays (item for each method return value)
+  If multiple flow control queues have been executed it will be an array (entry for each queue) of arrays (entry for each method return value)

 __Example__